 Bingo Was His Name

 1. Print out a Bingo Board for each student (page 2).

 2. Slowly read through all the names on the register (spelling difficult names).
-Learners must randomly select enough names to fill their bingo board.
-If there aren’t enough students, you can add in some superhero, cartoon characters, or other names that you can think of until students have enough to fill out a board.
+Learners must randomly select enough names to fill their bingo boards.
+If there aren’t enough students, you can add some superheroes, cartoon characters, or other names until students have enough to fill out a board.

-3. Write names in small pieces of paper and put them in a bag or hat.
+3. Write names on small pieces of paper and put them in a bag or hat.

-4. Afterwards, play ‘bingo’ by calling out names randomly - students tick a name if they have it on their own grid.
+4. Afterwards, play ‘bingo’ by calling out names randomly - students tick a character if they have it on their grid.

 6. When someone completes their grid with nine ticks - they win.
 (But you could always play it again!)

 1. Have students make a name tag and wear it so everyone can see it.

 2. Have two or three volunteers come to the front of the class and look at their classmates.